An audio receiver is the core of your home audio setup.

 8. Pioneer VSX-530-K 5.1 Channel AV Receiver with Dolby True HD & Built-In Bluetooth Wireless Technology

-- Dense feature set does not compromise the quality of the receiver
+- A dense feature set does not compromise the quality of the receiver.

 6. Pyle Stereo Amplifier Receiver AM-FM Tuner, USB/SD, Bluetooth Compatible, Subwoofer Control 300 Watt (PT272AUBT)